 Christine Carter, Ph.D.

-Sociologist and leading happiness expert, author of The Sweet Spot: How to Find Your Groove at Home and Work
+Sociologist and leading happiness expert, author of The Sweet Spot: How to Accomplish More by Doing Less

 About Christine Carter, Ph.D.

-A sociologist and happiness expert at UC Berkeley’s Greater Good Science Center, Dr. Christine Carter is the author of the inspiring book The Sweet Spot: How to Find Your Groove at Home and Work and the previous Raising Happiness: 10 Simple Steps for More Joyful Kids and Happier Parents.
+A sociologist and happiness expert at UC Berkeley’s Greater Good Science Center, Dr. Christine Carter is the author of the inspiring book The Sweet Spot: How to Accomplish More by Doing Less and the previous Raising Happiness: 10 Simple Steps for More Joyful Kids and Happier Parents.
 Dr. Carter also writes an award-winning blog, which is frequently syndicated on The Huffington Post, PsychologyToday.com, and several other websites.

 Dr. Carter is a sought-after keynote speaker, “translating” psychology, sociology, and neuroscience into simple start-here strategies.
 Using anecdotes from her own chaotic, and often hilarious, real-world adventures—as a working mother with 4 kids and 3 jobs—Dr. Carter brings lab science alive in talks that have been called “transformative,” “life-changing” and “phenomenal.”